Fine wine performance over the last 10 years vs. other asset classes

 Cru Wine Investment performance vs. other investment classes

-Fine wine historical performance over the medium to long term has been outstanding when compared to many traditional and alternative asset classes.
+Fine Wine performance over the medium to long term has been outstanding when compared to many traditional and alternative asset classes.
 Historical growth of 11% per annum compares favourably against an 4% uplift for UK Equities and 9% for real estate.

-Since our trading start, Cru Wine Investment has outperformed the leading fine wine market index by 5 percentage points (Feb 2016).
+Since we started trading, Cru Wine has outperformed the leading fine wine market index by 4.1 percentage points (November 2019).